 Ocrevus is given twice a year, with the exception of the first infusion being split across two separate infusions (given two weeks apart from one another).
 The initial two doses last roughly 2.5 hours each.
-After your first rounds of Ocrevus, you will return every 6 months for a single infusion, lasting around 3.5 hours.
+After your first rounds of Ocrevus, you will return every six months for a single infusion, lasting around 3.5 hours.
 At times, you might feel a little cold as the liquid continues running through your veins.
 If you’re at IVX Health, simply ask your nurse to bring you one of our cozy blankets or a heated hot/cold pack.
 A clinician, such as a registered nurse or nurse practitioner, will be monitoring you, including checking vital signs throughout your infusion.
-If you are experiencing any type of reaction, the clinicians will be readily available to treat and manage.
-At IVX Health, your safety is our top priority.
+If you are experiencing any type of reaction, the clinicians will be readily available to treat and manage the adverse event.
+At IVX Health, your safety is always our top priority.

 Patient Support and Financial Assistance

-As noted on the Ocrevus website, an Ocrevus infusion costs an estimated $65,000 annually, but the majority of patients will not pay this amount, as what you are expected to pay depends on several factors, ranging from your insurance coverage to your assistance program eligibility.
+As noted on the Ocrevus website, an Ocrevus infusion costs an estimated $65,000 annually – but the majority of patients will not pay this amount – as what you are expected to pay depends on several factors, ranging from your insurance coverage to your assistance program eligibility.
 The most common types of insurance available include Commercial or Private insurance, Medicare, and Medicaid.
 Ocrevus has detailed data on each healthcare plan’s estimated out-of-pocket cost available on their website.
 Additionally, you might be eligible for one of the Ocrevus assistance programs below:

 - Ocrevus Co-Pay Program: This program provides direct financial assistance to MS patients to help with co-pays, out-of-pocket costs, and co-insurance.
 Eligible commercially insured patients can get help from a Patient Navigator to enroll in the Ocrevus Co-Pay Program.